openbmc/docs/tof/membership-and-voting.md

 a voice in the technical direction of the project by shaping the membership in the TOF.

+Membership is determined using data from the previous 6 months of development contributions.
+Using this data, the TOF will publish a list of Active Members of the two tiers.
+An individual who was an Active Member of a tier in the preceding 6 months, but does not qualify in the most recent 6 months, will be listed as an Member Emeritus for 6 months.
+Both Active and Emertius members are eligible for elections.

 There are two tiers of membership in the development community: normal and highly-productive.
 It is the responsibility of the TOF to set metrics for determining community and tier membership.
 The normal membership tier is